mpolimeno/sdsu-sage-tutorial-git/sagecalc.rst

 **Exercises:**

   #.
 Find the quotient and remainder when diving :math:`98` into :math:`956`.
   #.
-Use Sage to verify that the quotient and remainder computed above are correct.
+Use SageMath to verify that the quotient and remainder computed above are correct.
   #.
-Use Sage to determine if :math:`3` divides :math:`234878`.
+Use SageMath to determine if :math:`3` divides :math:`234878`.
   #.
 Compute the list of divisors for each of the integers :math:`134,\ 491,\ 422` and :math:`1002`.
   #.
 Which of the integers above are *prime*?
   #.
 Calculate :math:`\mathrm{gcd}(a,b)`,  :math:`\mathrm{lcm}(a,b)` and :math:`a \cdot b` for the pairs of integers :math:`\left(2,5\right),\ \left(4,10\right)` and :math:`\left(18,51\right)`.
 How do the gcd, lcm and the product of the numbers relate?